sani42073/OpenROAD-flow-scripts/README.md

 ## **1. Introduction** ##
-This repository contains all source code of OpenRoad scripts along with the modified scripts to get better PPA.
+This repository contains all the source codes of OpenRoad flow scripts along with the modified scripts to obtain better PPA.

-Using the ORFS flow we are able to run the flow RTL to GDS within a very short time.
-After exploring different stages we are able to find some modifications which can improve the overall PPA.
+Using the ORFS flow we are able to run the flow from RTL to GDS within a very short run time.
+After exploring different stages we found some modifications which can improve the overall PPA.
 Here, we described some changes in parameters and scripts which can improve the performance of the riscv32i and ibex design while keeping the design DRC free.

 ## **Table of Contents** ##
 * [1.
 Introduction](https://github.com/sani42073/OpenROAD-flow-scripts/tree/7nmcontest#1-introduction)